“Can you recommend a good routine for building muscle after 50,” asks MK via email.

 Rather, it means accepting that certain things are out of reach, hitting the reset button on your goals, and coming up with an intelligent, realistic plan to reach those goals.
-Building muscle after 50 will require a plan that recognizes where you are now and not where you were 20 years ago.
+A plan that recognizes where you are now and not where you were 20 years ago.

 You may even be able to tweak what you’re doing at the moment.
 Sometimes a bit of experimentation with different exercises, sets, and reps is all that’s needed.
 You don’t necessarily need to ditch your entire program and start again with something else.

 Strength Training After 50